 See Related: Northern California vs Southern California

 How to Get Around Ramona, California

-When moving between Ramona, California, and tourist attractions, reliable transportation is a must.
+Relational transportation is a must when moving between Ramona, California, and tourist attractions.
 Though the larger city of San Diego, about 45 minutes away, has a more extensive public transit system, Ramona is rather limited in public transportation.

 By Bus or Train